kyverno/chainsaw/website/docs/reference/apis/chainsaw.v1alpha1.md

 <p>Patch represents a set of resources that should be patched.
 If a resource doesn't exist yet in the cluster it will fail.
-Subresoruces can be patched by adding the annotation &quot;chainsaw.kyverno.io/patch-subresource&quot;, where the value is the name of the subresource to be patched, to the resource.</p>
+Subresources can be patched by adding the annotation &quot;chainsaw.kyverno.io/patch-subresource&quot;, where the value is the name of the subresource to be patched, to the resource.</p>